 While photographers without a lot of experience can benefit and enjoy a workshop, this is not the place to learn how to use your camera.
 Participants should be thoroughly familiar with their camera and it’s controls, and understand how those controls affect the final photo.
 The workshop does include an eBook which will explain exposure, ISO, shutter speed, aperture, color space, color balance and depth of field.
 The eBook will provide valuable information to those who are beginning photographers or to those who need to review these basic principles before arriving.

 3. What equipment should I bring?

 Bring a laptop, with an external hard drive, and with Adobe Lightroom software installed.
-You should also have a card reader, extra cards and batteries.
+You should also have a card reader, extra cards and extra batteries.

 Bring the camera(s) and lenses that you own.
 If you are in the market for a new camera or are ready to change systems, we highly recommend the Panasonic Lumix LX100 for someone who doesn’t want interchangeable lenses.
 It is lightweight, has all the necessary manual controls, and a terrific Leica lens (24-70mm/f2.8) and 16 MP sensor.
 This is the camera we use for a lot of our travel and rarely go anywhere without it.

 If you are interested in buying a new system (camera body with interchangeable lenses), we strongly recommend one of the new, lightweight mirrorless systems by Olympus, Panasonic/Lumix or FujiFilm.
 A body and 2 or 3 lenses from these companies will not break the bank, nor will they break your back after carrying them all day.
 Which lenses?
 It depends on your area of interest.
 If you love landscapes you should have a wide-angle of 24mm or shorter (35mm equivalent).
 We like short telephotos, such as an 85mm, for portraits.
 Don’t buy a new camera days before arriving.
 Make sure you know your equipment!